Seattle Set to Become More Hospitable as Kimpton Announces New Facility; Hedreen Hits Speedbump with Downtown Hotel Project

 The other hotel project in discussion recently is R.C.
 Hedreen Co.’s $450 million project at the core of Seattle.
 However, the company’s progress was recently hampered by local authorities.
 According to PSBJ, the developer will now have to review the project’s environmental impact in order to be able to continue its development process for Ninth & Stewart, as it was dubbed.
 The large project would feature a 41-story construction, offering 1,680 room and suites, as well as 160 units of affordable housing and 700 parking stalls.

 One of the key points that made the city ask for more review is the impact that the new building would have on traffic.
 Also part of the controversy is a public alley, currently the home of a Greyhound bus terminal.
-That alley should be vacated and replaced by a new street that Hedreen offered to build through the site linking Eighth and Ninth avenues.Tags: affordable housing, Architecture/Design, Belltown hotel project, Commercial, Developers, Development, economy, Fifth & Stewart, Finance/Investment, Hospitality, Investors, Local, multi-family, Municipal, National, Owners, Policy, Professional, R.C.
-Hedreen Co., Regional, Residential, Seattle hospitality market, Seattle Lead Story, Shemiran Trade, the Palladian
+That alley should be vacated and replaced by a new street that Hedreen offered to build through the site linking Eighth and Ninth avenues.Tags: affordable housing, Architecture/Design, Belltown hotel project, Commercial, Developers, Development, economy, Fifth & Stewart, Finance/Investment, Hospitality, Investors, Latest Headlines, Local, multi-family, Municipal, National, Owners, Policy, Professional, R.C.
+Hedreen Co., Regional, Residential, Seattle, Seattle hospitality market, Seattle Lead Story, Shemiran Trade, the Palladian